clolsonus/covid-19/README.md

 ## June 21, 2020

+Note: I found a small issue with the reported current daily rate.
+The past numbers reported were the estimate for the next day, not the current day ... sort of you classic off-by-one issue.
+This is fixed today and in future plots.

-USA's daily rate continues to drop (533/day) but Sun/Mon are usually lightly reported days so the true trend will be more clear Tuesday and later in the week.
+USA's daily rate continues to drop (551/day) but Sun/Mon are usually lightly reported days so the true trend will be more clear Tuesday and later in the week.
 India and Mexico continue to increase their rates.
 Brazil is currently pretty flat.